-Cheney HomesteadDirections and hours on home page
+Cheney HomesteadDirections and hours on the

-home page, scroll down to Homestead.
+Visit Us page; scroll down to Homestead.

 Timothy Cheney, farmer, miller and one of America's famous clock makers, built the Cheney Homestead about 1785.
 A brook to the south of the home afforded water for the grist mill which he operated with his son George.